LLM Application Checklist and Deadlines

 * Note: USD JD/LLM in Taxation Applicants

-USD JD students applying to the LLM in Taxation program have reduced application requirements.
-USD JD students and USD law school graduates are required to submit an application, a resume and a personal statement.
+USD JD students and alumni applying to the LLM in Taxation program have reduced application requirements.
+USD JD students and alumni are required to submit an application, a resume, and a personal statement.
 A letter of recommendation is optional.

 Application

-Apply online through the Law School Admissions Council (LSAC)
+Apply online through the Law School Admission Council (LSAC).

 • All supporting application materials should be submitted through LSAC.